 Dr. Kim is the medical director of the Charles O’Brien Center for Addiction Treatment at the University of Pennsylvania Health System and provides services at Penn Medicine’s Perinatal Center of Excellence, also known as Mothers Matter, in collaboration with the Penn Presbyterian Medical Center and Maternity Care Coalition.
+He holds board-certification in both Psychiatry and Addiction Psychiatry.
 He specializes in evaluating and treating substance use disorders, as well as co-occurring substance use and psychiatric disorders, including depression, anxiety, and ADHD.
 He also teaches medical students, residents and fellows on faculty at the University of Pennsylvania, as an assistant professor of clinical psychiatry.
 After a career in bioinformatics and genomic science at the Department of Energy’s Joint Genome Institute, he completed medical school at Saint George’s University, residency at the Creighton University School of Medicine, Phoenix Campus in Arizona, and fellowship in addiction psychiatry at the University of Pennsylvania.

-Dr. Kim’s principle goal is to provide individuals with comprehensive, personalized care.
-He strives for meaningful and measurable results by incorporating a patient-driven decision making process.
+Dr. Kim’s principal goal is to provide individuals with comprehensive, personalized care.
+He strives for meaningful and measurable results by incorporating a patient-driven decision-making process.
 His clinical care is empathetic, non-judgmental, and respectful.
 He is dedicated to assisting individuals find their path into recovery, and to maintain sustainable results.